odexue/tweets/README.md

 # tweets.

-## tech stack
+## tech stack.

-Java 11 (Could have used Java16 but Elastic Beanstalk does not support it yet)
+Java 11 (could have used Java16 but Elastic Beanstalk does not support it yet)

 Spring Boot 2